yashumani/Gen-AI-demo/line Prompts 1_2.md

 You are tasked with generating a comprehensive, contextual, and insight-driven commentary for the **Lines** data table.
 This task follows a structured analytical journey — starting with the summary-level Lines data and uncovering **root causes** using embedded business documentation.

-**Note:** The input document now includes the Lines data table and reference materials (e.g., Promotions, Price Plans, Business Knowledge, News Events).
+**Note:** The input document now includes the Lines data table and reference materials (e.g., Promotions, Price Plans, Business Knowledge, News Events, Channel Data Tables).
 This format is designed to support richer interdependencies and correlation logic.

-Use this consolidated document as your reference:
-- **Lines Table + References**: [Insert Google Doc Link – Combined Input]

 Use the following documents as sources:
 - Lines Table: https://docs.google.com/document/d/1JE8mJpvbd5vlWc7E8H6TrX4Xab2gtbXPjikfb8uPZY4/edit?tab=t.0